Getting started on Quarry

 - If you're new to IU and do not yet have computing accounts, see About creating first computing accounts for admitted students, faculty, staff, and affiliates.

 - If you're not affiliated with IU, you'll need a faculty or staff sponsor; see About sponsoring a computing account for an IU affiliate.

 - If you already have a Quarry account and need help getting

 - To learn more about home directories, CPU limits and batch jobs,

 - For information on changing your login shell and

 password, see At IU, on Big Red II, Quarry, or Mason, how do I change my login shell or passphrase?

 - For information about disk space in home directories and scratch

-space, see At IU, how much disk space is available to me on the research systems?
+space, see At IU, how much disk space is available to me on the research computing systems?

 - To learn how to use Modules to customize your software

 environment, see On Big Red II, Mason, Quarry, and Rockhopper at IU, how do I use Modules to manage my software environment?

 - View the list of software installed on Quarry.

 Job management with Moab and TORQUE

-On Quarry, Moab serves as the job scheduler for the TORQUE resource manager (also called PBS).
+On Quarry, Moab Workload Manager and TORQUE Resource Manager are used for job scheduling and resource management.
 For information about Moab and TORQUE, see:

 - The "Moab at IU"